 Verify that Spodoptera frugiperda is included in the list of quarantine pests in the national phytosanitary legislation and if this is not the case, work to ensure that the pest is included.
 The categorisation of S. frugiperda as a quarantine pest may be based on the result of the pest risk analysis (PRA) conducted in the country of the NPPO, or may be based on the published documents on PRAs conducted in areas with similar characteristics (to discuss).

-Identify a reference laboratory to confirm the pest species identity.
+Identify (i) a reference laboratory to confirm the pest species identity, and (ii) an official FAW diagnostics protocols as has been published by relevant plant protection authorities and/or scientific communities (e.g., EFSA PLH 2017; EPPO (2015); Van De Vossenberg and Van Der Straten 2014). national diagnostics protocols and procedures should be included in preparedness and contingency plans to ensure consistency of identification methods (morphological or molecular).
+Multiple laboratories may be utilised to provide FAW identification and diagnostics, but all need to be working from nationally consistent diagnostic protocols.

 Prepare and implement a preparedeness and contingency plan.
-Roles and responsibilities of those who would implement the plan should be clearly defined.
+Roles, responsibilities and command structure of those who would implement the plan should be clearly defined.
+It should be noted that emergency plant pest response plans and organistational arrangements will vary from country to country but should be consistent with other animal and plant quarantine and biosecurity plans.
 This plan should include:

 an inspection programme at borders, based on risk assessment of imported commodities that are known to support S. frugiperda introduction pathways such as originating from countries or areas where the pest is present.
 The inspectors/control officers in charge of import controls should be trained on the pest and have access to information material for the prompt identification of the insect at all developmental life stages and to recognise signs of presence.
 The programme should ensure that samples are properly collected for official identification of the pest by the certified laboratory.